Him-09/ocr/README.md

-# License Plate Number Recognition Model
+# Bolt Hole Identifier Model

-A deep learning model for recognizing numbers in license plate images, with special handling for cases where no number is present.
+A deep learning model for recognizing numbers in a bolt hole images, with special handling for cases where no number is present.

 ## Features